somaz94/terraform-code/README.md

 ## terraform-code
-This is terraform sample code
+This is terraform sample code.

+## nginx sample yaml code
+It is located in the nginx directory.